manosbatsis/spring-bactrian/README.md

 ## Examples

+Some examples are provided bellow.
+See also the samples in the spring-bactrian-sample-geocoder module.

 ### Spring Service

 The interface bellow creates a Spring Component that abstracts a `direct:geocoder` Camel route behind a simple